dm-p/dm-p.github.io/_posts/2022-06-20-chart-switching-deneb.md

 <div class="text-center">
     <figure class="figure">
         <img src="/assets/images/deneb/chart-switcher/location-preference-sample-data.png" class="figure-img img-fluid rounded">
-        <figcaption class="figure-caption">A graphic of a table, showing some New Zealand locations, and the preference of chart that each owner woul dlike when their location is selected in the report slicer.
+        <figcaption class="figure-caption">A graphic of a table, showing some New Zealand locations, and the preference of chart that each owner would like when their location is selected in the report slicer.
 Chart Types are one of, <i>"Box Plot"</i>, <i>"Density"</i> or <i>"Heatmap"</i></figcaption>
     </figure>
 </div>